kif-ev/akplanning/README.md

 **Development Server**

-To start the application for development use ``python manage.py runserver 0:8000`` from the root directory.
 *Do not use this for deployment!*

+To start the application for development, in the root directory,

+1. activate virtualenv ``source venv/bin/activate``
+1. start development server ``python manage.py runserver 0:8000``
-In your browser, access ``http://127.0.0.1:8000/`` and continue from there.
+1. In your browser, access ``http://127.0.0.1:8000/admin/`` and continue from there.

 ### Deployment Setup